Daylesford Abbey, Paoli Pennsylvania, with bronze sculpture, the Abbey Church, and the bell tower on right.

 Blessed Hugh is the lower figure.
 He was one of St. Norbert’s first disciples and later became first abbot of Prémontré.
 Above Hugh is Norbert, pointing upward to Jesus.
 And Jesus is the upright figure with hands raised to heaven.

+St. Norbert, founder of the Norbertine Order, at Daylesford Abbey in Paoli Pennsylvania, a suburb of Philadelphia.
 Norbert in his own side chapel at the Abbey.
 The light above is from a skylight opening.
 It’s June 6th, the feast day of St. Norbert.

 The most common Christogram is “IHS” or “IHC”, denoting the first three letters of the Greek spelling of the name of Jesus.
 In Greek capitals Jesus name is ΙΗΣΟΥΣ or IHSOUS in Latin letters.
 Shortened this becomes IHS(ous) or IHS.
 In Latin the I and J are interchangeable, therefore JHS is an equivalent meaning of the Holy Name.